All Episodes

 Bill Clinton was the worst in history, and I have to listen to her talking about it.

-She was an unbelievably nasty, mean enabler.
+And just remember this: she was an unbelievably nasty, mean enabler.

 And what she did to a lot of those women is disgraceful.

-So put that in her bonnet and let's see what happens, okay?
+So put that in her bonnet, and let's see what happens, okay?

 You know what I love about this?